 There are people who like to close their eyes and point at a map to decide where to travel.
 On the other hand, others like to plan their trips down to the last detail to squeeze every last moment out of it.
-Often this can be down to time and money, and if this is the case, Dublin is the ideal destination for you.
+Often this can be down to time and money, and if this is the case, travelling to Dublin is a great idea for you.

 Dublin is a really affordable place to travel.
 You can get quality accommodation and meals for a great price, and even going around the city won’t cost too much.
 You can search online for affordable accommodations, but among the top that came up on our search is Lynam’s Hotel, The Fleet Street Hotel, Harding Hotel, and Maldron Hotel Parnell Square.